Illarionis/group3_assistant/README.md

 ## Dependencies
 The GUI of the project is built using the JavaFX-library.
-This is an external library that requires to be [downloaded](https://gluonhq.com/products/javafx/)
+This is an external library that requires to be [downloaded](https://gluonhq.com/products/javafx/) <br>
+Moreover, have a look at the [documentation](https://openjfx.io/openjfx-docs/) to see how to link the downloaded FX-library to the IDEA you have used to open this project.

-## Fixing the project structure in IntelliJ
+## Temporary Solution: Fixing the project structure in IntelliJ
 <li> Go the navigation bar at the top </li>
 <li> Select the option 'File' </li>
 <li> Select the option 'Project Structure' </li>